Tarif-Khan/Property-Recommendation-System/README.md

 # Property Recommendation System

 This project implements a Python script (`property_similarity.py`) to recommend comparable properties (comps) for a subject property based on an appraisal dataset.
 It aims to replicate an appraiser's choice of comps by using a k-Nearest Neighbors (k-NN) machine learning algorithm.
+To run the app + the front end, please install all dependencies and then "run streamlit run app.py" in your CLI.

 ## Table of Contents
 1. [Purpose](#purpose)